omarkohl/goatd/README.md

 ![goatd logo](logo.png)

-# goatd - GTD MarkDown task manager
+goatd (/ɡoʊtˈdiː/ ɡoʊt-DEE) is a task manager written in Go that implements the GTD (Getting Things Done) methodology.
+The name was chosen because it contains the letters G, T and D, because the server can run as a daemon (hence the ending in 'd'), because Go applications frequently contain 'go' in their name and because goats are cute.

 **WARNING: Right now the project is basically empty and useless.
 Everything you see and read are ideas and plans.**

-goatd (/ɡoʊtˈdiː/ ɡoʊt-DEE) is a task manager written in Go that implements the GTD (Getting Things Done) methodology.
-The name was chosen because it contains the letters G, T and D, because the server can run as a daemon and because goats are cute.

-Goals of the project:
+# Goals

 * Simple to use
 * Few features